dracula/tailwind/README.md

   ],
 ```

-You now have access to the Dracula theme anywhere you would use normal tailwind colours.
+You now have access to the Dracula theme anywhere you would use normally tailwind colours.

 ```html
 <div class="bg-buffy">